stephanietc/stephanietc.github.io/_pages/about.md

 I am also interested in the reliability and [validity](/projects/audaptervalidation) of measures, both those that are used in research and those that we encounter day to day.
 How can we be certain that a tool fully measures the construct it's meant to, and how consistently can it be applied?
 How do these measures impact what we think we know about a system?

 Now that I've left academia, I ask similar questions as I tackle complex systems of a different kind -- trustworthy public sector policies and programs.
-I find ways to make design and delivery more efficient and effective by asking questions, gathering evidence, and using a principles-based approach.
+I make design and delivery more effective and efficient by asking questions, gathering evidence, and creating principles-based tools for implementation.
+From a scientific lens, the work isn't so different from developing conceptual models and fast-tracking them into testing, iterating and improving for the benefit of the user.

 This website showcases my academic portfolio and will give you a sense of how I find creative, elegant solutions for tricky problems.